zencipher/Exploding-Mushroom/README.md

 App was made using Visual Studio

-### Note of Warning
+#### Note of Warning
 Instructors are beginning to use [MOSS](https://theory.stanford.edu/~aiken/moss/) to catch cheaters.
-If you are a student copying this code, proceed with caution.
+If you are a student looking here with the intent of copying this code, proceed with caution.